Marine Protected Area (MPA) network

 Scotland has some of the most beautiful and diverse marine ecosystems in the world.
 Marine Scotland is committed to protecting and enhancing these amazing ecosystems to ensure they are safeguarded for future generations to enjoy.
 Protected areas are used to ensure protection of some of the most vulnerable species and habitats.

-The Scottish MPA network (also shown on this map) includes sites for nature conservation, protection of biodiversity, demonstrating sustainable management, and protecting our heritage.
-In total the network covers approximately 22% of our seas and comprises:
+The Scottish MPA network includes sites for nature conservation, protection of biodiversity, demonstrating sustainable management, and protecting our heritage.
+The network comprises:

 In December 2018 Scottish Ministers laid a report in the Scottish Parliament describing progress with implementing the MPA network.